itcon-pty-au/typingmind-cloud-backup/README.md

 Update "https://*.hostname.com" with your specific hostname in case you are self hosting Typingmind (e.g. https://chat.yourhostname.com).
 If you are using Typingmind cloud, hostname should be https://www.typingmind.com.
 This restricts executing S3 commands from only the specified hostname providing better security.

 ## Cloudflare R2/S3 compatible setup
+!!
+Please ensure proper access policy is setup.
+The extension stores the credentials in the browser storage (like the original typingmind app) and this is not a secure method.
+The only option you have is to minimize damage cause if someone gets access to the credentials. !!
 Cloudflare R2 provides S3 compatible API with a generous 10GB free storage per month.
 Refer [How to setup Cloudflare R2 and use with this extension](https://github.com/itcon-pty-au/typingmind-cloud-backup/blob/main/Cloudflare_R2_HowTo.docx)

 ## About me